 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition that was published by Orbit on May 28, 2013 and has 339 pages.
+urban fantasy that was published by Orbit on May 28, 2013 and has 339 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Tempest Rising, Tracking the Tempest, Tempest's Legacy, Tempest's Fury, Eye of the Tempest, Jinn and Juice

 Sixth and last in the Jane True urban fantasy series revolving around Jane, the champion who’s lost her love.